boazbk/tcs/lec_09_godel.md

 ::: {.remark title="Active code vs static data" #codevsstaticrem}
-The difficulty in finding a way to distinguish between "code" such as NAND++ programs, and "static content" such as polynomials is just another manifestation of the phenomenon that _code_ is the same as _data_.
+The difficulty in finding a way to distinguish between "code" such as NAND-TM programs, and "static content" such as polynomials is just another manifestation of the phenomenon that _code_ is the same as _data_.
 While a fool-proof solution for distinguishing between the two is inherently impossible, finding heuristics that do a reasonable job keeps many firewall and anti-virus manufacturers very busy
 (and finding ways to bypass these tools keeps many hackers busy as well).
 :::